 The London Bridge Tower will be a 1000 ft landmark designed by the world-renowned architect, Renzo Piano.

-.
+In March 2002, Southwark Council approved planning permission for the tower to be built on a site adjacent to London Bridge Station.
 In July 2002, the Deputy Prime Minister called in the planning application so that a public inquiry could consider the issues involved.

 The inquiry will hear evidence from Renzo Piano, property developer Irvine Sellar, Director of Regeneration at Southwark Council, Paul Evans, London Mayor advisor, Richard Rogers, The Commission for Architecture and the Built Environment, and English Heritage.

 For further information about Southwark Council's role in the inquiry please contact Rachel Fox on 020 7525 2297.